leafsphp/docs/src/docs/routing/errors.md

 </div>

-Alternatively, you could also place your application in maintainance mode by setting the `APP_DOWN` environment variable to true.
+Alternatively, you could also place your application in maintenance mode by setting the `APP_DOWN` environment variable to true.
 Since `.env` variables are given more priority than router config, the router config will be ignored as long as the env is set.
 If you decide to use the env variable, you will have to manually load your `.env` file.
 Check out the [env docs](/docs/config/nsm) for more info.

 ::: tip Loading your env
 Your environment variables are automatically loaded into your application if you are using Leaf MVC, Leaf API or Skeleton.